bluebossa63/tanzu-customizer/README.md

 ```

-Copy the contents in a file called cluster.conf in the directory /k8s/base/config.
+Copy the contents in a file called cluster.conf in the directory /k8s/base/config but replace the client-key part with the token of the contour service account - the admin.conf has no access to the watch API for httpproxies... (see template)

 Uncomment the line 24 in [kustomization.yaml](k8s/base/kustomization.yaml)